Defective Tire Lawsuits

 Blowouts may be the result of air bubbles or poorly mixed rubber in the manufacturing process, as well as defective rims, over or under inflation, cuts in the rubber or running over sharp objects that open large holes.
 In the event that someone is seriously injured in an accident involving a tire blowout, it is critical that the vehicle and the tire be preserved to allow examination by experts.

-Find the latest news on accidents involving tire blowouts and tread separation, as well as recall notices for tires.
+Find the latest news on Arizona car accidents resulting from tire failure, including tire blowouts and tread separation.
+Also provides information on recall notices for tires.